ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 ### Write EDI files

-The generated `toEdiString` function can be used to serialize the `SimpleOrder` records into EDI text as shown below.
+The generated `toEdiString` function can be used to serialize the `SimpleOrder` records into EDI text, as shown below.

 ```ballerina
 import ballerina/io;